lhbikos/ReCenterPsychStats/docs/09-OneWayRepeated.md

 And $MS_R=$
 $$MS_R = \frac{SS_{R}}{df^{_{R}}}$$
-Recall, degrees of freedom for the residual is $N - k$.
-In our case that is 90 - 3.
+Recall, degrees of freedom for the residual is $df_w - df_m$.
+In our case that is 16-2.

 ```r